jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 Because he sees his current life as the norm or natural, he only sees technological advance as an addition to his natural self, rather than a more fundamental transformation of his self-understanding.

-Accordingly, the vision he has for new technology/new medium are circumscribed within limits of the existing paradigm (limited by the water in which swims but remains unaware of).
+Accordingly, the vision he has for new technology/new medium are circumscribed within limits of the existing paradigm (limited by the water in which he swims but remains unaware of).

 A relevant example might include ways that our “experience” with print culture -- with printed books and the surrounding political economy of print culture -- shapes our understanding of what a book, text, edition or information is or should be.